Wo1Tez/OldEducationalProjects/README.md

 # OldEducationalProjects

-The repository made to contain my old projects that I created while I was learning to code.
+The repository made to contain more interesting projects that I created while I was learning to code.